AAA Renters Insurance Review

 Schedule an Inspection With AAA's Adjuster

 An AAA claims adjuster will contact you to arrange a property inspection.
-The adjuster assesses damage, verifies your loss and determines covered expenses based on your policy terms.
+The adjuster assesses the damage, verifies your loss and determines covered expenses based on your policy terms.

 4. 4